-For purposes of presentation, charitable remainder trusts are included as a component of agency and trust accounts on the statements of financial position.
+For purposes of presentation, charitable remainder trusts representing the balance of the other beneficiary are included as a component of agency and trust accounts on the statements of financial position.

 Endowments Benefiting Others - The Foundation accepts cash and other financial assets as trustee of life-income, student loan and scholarship, ministry and memorial, and other types of endowment agreements.
 At the time the gift is received, the Foundation records the endowment assets at their fair value as investments held for others and an offsetting liability for the same amount.
 Subsequent valuations of endowment liabilities are determined annually based on the fair value of the endowment assets.
 Endowments for which the Foundation has no authority to determine the charitable beneficiaries are included in this liability.